Your firm has just closed a deal. Someone is tasked with writing the press release. They start in the traditional manner.

 Now, many firms will say that they do partner with their clients, they may even be the same firms who also say they are client-centric.
 However, we believe that there is a fundamental difference between the two concepts.

 Let us think about what being a partner might mean or look like.
-Partnering with means that you are engaged in an activity together.
+Partnering means that you are engaged in an activity together.
 There is a relationship.
 Both parties walk the same path.
 This can be compared with a client-centric approach.
 This is often defined as where a firm designs services with the client in mind.

 What’s the difference, isn’t this just semantics?

-Let’s take diagram A)
+Let’s take diagram A -

 In diagram (A) the grey represents the client, the pink represents the firm.
 The white dot in the middle represents the client’s stakeholders.

-In diagram (B) the white in the middle still represents the client’s stakeholders, it’s larger for a reason, that we will explain below.
+In diagram (B) the white in the middle still represents the client’s stakeholders, it’s larger for a reason, which we will explain below.
 That’s not the only difference, the firm and the client are as one.

 In a client-centric approach, we put the client at the heart of what we do.
 They are the centre of our focus.
 However, they are separate from us.
 Whilst we have them firmly in our line of sight, we rarely look beyond them to think about the impact that our service or solutions might have on their stakeholders.
 Those might be our client’s customers, shareholders, or even the broader impact they have in society.
 They are there, and we might try and look at them through our client’s lens, but they are one-step removed from us.